Seat Belt Safety Laws in Florida

 Schedule a free consultation with a Fort Lauderdale car accident attorney who will fight for your right to compensation for your injuries

 If you are dealing with injuries sustained in a car accident, the dependable car accident lawyers at Yeboah Law Group are here to hold the parties responsible for your injuries accountable.
-Please contact us at 1-800-TELL-SAM or fill out our contact form to schedule a free consultation to discuss your case and get the answers you need.
-We serve clients in Fort Lauderdale and throughout South Florida.
+Please contact us at 954-764-2338 or fill out our contact form to schedule a free consultation to discuss your case and get the answers you need.
+We serve clients in Fort Lauderdale, Boca Raton, Key West and throughout South Florida.

 Se habla español.